Ganoderma

 - Ganoderma's instance of is recorded as taxon[3].

-- Ganoderma's taxon name is recorded as Ganoderma[7].
+- Ganoderma's scientific name is Ganoderma[6].

 - Ganoderma's Commons category is recorded as Ganoderma[7].